Certificate of Loss Bill [HL]

 Overview

-This bill proposes the creation of a "certificate of loss" for mothers who experience a miscarriage or stillbirth that isn't currently eligible for official registration.
-It will establish a national database to record this information, offering official recognition of these losses.
+This bill proposes the creation of a "certificate of loss" for mothers who experience a miscarriage or stillbirth where the child is not eligible for registration under current law.
+The certificate will provide official recognition of the loss and a national database will be created to store these certificates and relevant information.

 Description